API Reference¶

 Parameters:

 x,y– Input coordinates.
 Accepts scalars, lists, NumPy arrays, or CuPy arrays.
-For geographic CRS,x= latitude,y= longitude (pyproj convention).z– Optional ellipsoidal height in meters.
+By default,always_xy=True, so geographic CRS input/output isx= longitude,y= latitude.
+Passalways_xy=Falseto use native CRS axis order.z– Optional ellipsoidal height in meters.
 When a Helmert datum shift is active (cross-datum transform), z is transformed through the ECEF intermediate.
 When no datum shift is needed, z is passed through unchanged.direction–"FORWARD"or"INVERSE".

 Returns: Tuple (x_out, y_out) or (x_out, y_out, z_out) if z was provided.
 Scalars if input was scalar, arrays otherwise.